dormouse/notes/readme.md

 Why: the ipython in conda is not work.

-How to fix: use [pip]{.title-ref} install ipython in venv of the projcet.
+How to fix: use `pip` install ipython in venv of the projcet.